 Please allow at least three months between submitting an application and commencing the overseas fieldwork.
 We normally expect to communicate funding decisions within two months of application.

-- Download the Wales DTP Overseas Fieldwork Application Form.
+- Download the WGSSS Overseas Fieldwork Application Form.